cosmos/sdk-tutorials/academy/my-own-chain/game-deadline.md

 You can make your life easier by using helper functions that encode and decode the deadline in the storage.

-1. First, define a new error:
+1. First define a new error:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/errors.go#L21]
     ErrInvalidDeadline = sdkerrors.Register(ModuleName, 1110, "deadline cannot be parsed: %s")
     ```

-2. So now you can add your date helpers.
+2. Now you can add your date helpers.
 A reasonable location to pick is `full_game.go`:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0d0e36a8ac86cddc457610856ddaab1b356cee84/x/checkers/types/full_game.go#L37-L48]
     func (storedGame *StoredGame) GetDeadlineAsTime() (deadline time.Time, err error) {